Tutorial: Transform Operations¶

 OrbitConstraintModifier |

-Constrain movement to an orbital path around a center. |
+Constrain to an orbital path. |

 HeightLockModifier |

-Lock Y position to a fixed height. |
+Lock Y to a fixed height. |

-Snap2DGridModifier |
+Snap2DGridModifier / Snap3DGridModifier |

-Snap position to a 2D grid. |
+Snap to grid. |

-Physics and Dynamics¶
+Physics and dynamics¶

 | Modifier | What it does |